-Personal devices including wearable technology and bring your own device (BYOD)
+Personal devices including wearable technology and bring you own device (BYOD)

 - Pupils/students are not allowed to bring any wearable technology e.g. SMART watches, mobile phones etc. If mobile phones are brought in for emergency use only it must be handed in the school office upon entry of the school, where it will be clearly marked and locked in the school safe.
 Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to, the head teacher, where appropriate, involve parents and dealt with using appropriate sanctions.
 Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the Digital images and video section on page 27 and Data protection and data security section on page 23.
+See also the Error!
+Reference source not found. section on page Error!
+Bookmark not defined. and Error!
+Reference source not found. section on page Error!
+Bookmark not defined.
 Child/staff data should never be downloaded onto a private phone.
 If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
 If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-When at school events, please refer to the Digital images and video section of this document on page 27.
-Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.
+When at school events, please refer to the Error!
+Reference source not found. section of this document on page Error!
+Bookmark not defined.
+Parents

+St John's Catholic Primary School Headteacher: Miss D Maudsley are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.